Gibbs Museum of Pioneer and Dakotah Life: School house

 Heman Gibbs was an educated man and believed in education for his own children and those in the area.
-In 1871 he sold the land across the street for a schoolhouse and while it was being built he allowed class to be held in the farm house.
+In 1871 he sold the land across the street for a schoolhouse and while it was being built he allowed class to be held in the farmhouse.
 The Gibbs family also boarded the teacher in their house.

 The schoolhouse on the museum grounds today is not the original Heman was instrumental in getting built.
+The original one-room schoolhouse was on the property in the 1950s when it was used in the "Baby Boom" years by the budding Roseville School System (Minnesota ISD #623) as an overflow classroom until the "new Brimhall school" was built later in the decade.
+One class of 3rd grade students from the relatively new Falcon Heights School was rotated to the Gibbs school while the rest of the 3rd grade was rotated to the three classrooms in the "Old Brimhall" school on County Road B. Other makeshift classrooms were employed by the school district for fifth-grade students at Fairview Junior High, in the gym at Lauderdale School, and a disused old classroom in the former school building attached to the new Lexington School.
+All these creative accommodations ended with District 623's massive expansion program and the finishing of Fairview Jr. High, the "new" Brimhall school and Alexander Ramsey High School.
+Previously, the high school students of the area had attended St. Paul Central High School.

+The historic school building was on the southwest corner of the intersection, across Larpenteur Avenue from the Gibbs House.
+In its final career it was used for many years in winter as sales office for the University of Minnesota forestry students' Christmas tree sales project.
-This one was built around the same time near Milan, Minnesota, and represents the typical pioneer one-room schoolhouse.

-The school house was bought in 1966 for $100 by the Ramsey County Historical Society and had to make the 140 mi journey to the Gibbs Museum of Pioneer and Dakotah life between the hours of 9am–3pm while avoiding all major highways or roads.
+The schoolhouse now on the museum site was built near Milan, Minnesota, around the same as the original schoolhouse, and represents the typical pioneer one-room schoolhouse.
+It was bought in 1966 for $100 by the Ramsey County Historical Society and had to make the 140 mi journey to the Gibbs Museum of Pioneer and Dakotah life between the hours of 9am–3pm while avoiding all major highways or roads, and being parked on the side of the road anytime before or after those hours.